Learning Task Requirements and Agent Capabilities for Multi-agent Task Allocation

 Control Strategy for 4-Wheel-Drive Plug-in Hybrid Electric Vehicles

-We developed a rule-based control strategy, which achieved a 24.41% fuel consumption decrease in simulation compared to result of the original internal combustion engine vehicle; optimized strategy parameters based on genetic algorithm and achieved an additional 1.53% fuel consumption reduction; and conducted extensive hardware-in-the-loop test of hybrid control unit to prove the function, reliability, robustness.
+We developed a rule-based control strategy, which achieved a 24.41% fuel consumption decrease in the Simulink-based simulation compared to the result of the original internal combustion engine vehicle.
+We used genetic algorithm to optimize the hyper-parameters in the control strategy and achieved an additional 1.53% fuel consumption reduction.
+Finally, extensive hardware-in-the-loop tests for the hybrid control unit have been conducted to prove the functionality, reliability, and robustness on real hardware.

 J. Hao, Z. Yu, Z. Zhao, X. Zhan, B. Fu, and P. Shen, “Development and optimization of energy management strategy for four-wheel-drive plug-in hybrid electric vehicle,” Mechatronics Journal, 2018, no. 8, pp.12-19, 30.